moderndive/moderndive/vignettes/paper.md

 ## Three wrappers to `broom` functions {#broom-wrappers}

-As we mentioned earlier, the three `get_regression_*` functions are merely wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind [@R-broom]:
+As we mentioned earlier, the three `get_regression_*` functions are wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind [@R-broom]:

 1. `get_regression_table()` is a wrapper for `broom::tidy()`.
 1. `get_regression_points()` is a wrapper for `broom::augment()`.